claygod/queue/README.md

 -  *PushTai*l - insert element in the tail queue
 -  *PushHead* - paste item in the queue head
 -  *PopHead* - get the first element of the queue
+-  *PopHeadList* - get the first X elements of the queue
 -  *PopTail* - get the item from the queue tail
 -  *LenQueue* - the number of elements in the queue
 -  *SizeQueue* - the size reserved for queue